Beebo Brinker: Reception

 Pulp fiction novels were never reviewed in serious literary journals, but it was reviewed by The Ladder, who called it, "a disappointment" upon initial review in 1962.

-Again in 1969 in a retrospective of lesbian paperbacks, The Ladder claimed Beebo Brinker, "a sad failure" and that Beebo's real story lay in the years between arriving in New York and meeting Laura Landon.
-Although Gene Damon was a pseudonym for Barbara Grier, who started Naiad Press — the publishing company that re-released all of Bannon's books in 1983.
+Again in 1969 in a retrospective of lesbian paperbacks in The Ladder, Gene Damon claimed Beebo Brinker "a sad failure" and that Beebo's real story lay in the years between arriving in New York and meeting Laura Landon.
+However, "Gene Damon" was a pseudonym for Barbara Grier, who started Naiad Press — the publishing company that re-released all of Bannon's books in 1983.

-However, author-editor Katherine V. Forrest included chapter 4 of Beebo Brinker in a compilation of excerpts from what Forrest considered the best examples of lesbian pulp fiction books, aptly named Lesbian Pulp Fiction, in 2005, and called Beebo Brinker the character, "arguably still the most iconic figure in all of lesbian fiction."
+Author-editor Katherine V. Forrest included chapter 4 of Beebo Brinker in a compilation of excerpts from what Forrest considered the best examples of lesbian pulp fiction books, aptly named Lesbian Pulp Fiction, in 2005, and called the character Beebo Brinker "arguably still the most iconic figure in all of lesbian fiction."

-Upon its release by Cleis Press in 2001, the Lambda Book Report claimed Beebo Brinker, "Though four decades old, (it) remains a delightful — and now instructive read."
+Upon its release by Cleis Press in 2001, the Lambda Book Report claimed, "Though four decades old, [Beebo Brinker] remains a delightful — and now instructive read."